01-vijayaragunathan-01/01-vijayaragunathan-01/README.md

 - 💻 Proficient in **C, C++, Python, JavaScript**, and **Linux**
 - 🌱 Currently exploring **AI**, **System Design**, and **Cloud Deployment**
 - 🔧 Working on various freelance and personal full-stack projects
-- ⚡ Fun Fact: I automate boring tasks with scripts (Linux FTW!)
+- ⚡ Fun Fact: I am working on the Saas based web Apps

 ---